Religious views on smoking: Buddhism

 In Buddhism, smoking is not explicitly prohibited and Buddhist communities have generally tolerated the practice.
 A definite Buddhist view towards smoking is ambiguous, and attitudes towards it vary from positive to negative; which vary by institution, teaching, and personal views.
 The question of smoking isn't considered a significant Buddhist issue, unlike other topics like the consumption of meat.
 In some southeast Asian Buddhist countries, smoking is prevalent among the population at large and to a certain extent among Buddhist monks, too.
 There have however been some active anti-smoking campaigns in certain Buddhist communities to help Buddhists quit smoking, and create smoke-free temples and religious sites.
 It is generally regarded as impolite for visitors to smoke inside pagodas or other Buddhist sites.

-Hinduism

-While not explicitly prohibited in Hinduism, tobacco use is seen as a kind of intoxication, and as such, should not be done in public.
-Vaishnavas of ISKCON, founded by A.C.
-Bhaktivedanta Swami Prabhupada in 1966, are prohibited from using tobacco.